Brad Bird: Ghost Protocol and Tomorrowland (2008–2015)

-Latest work

-Incredibles 2 (2015–2018)
+Return to Pixar (2015–present)

-Bird was long open to the idea of Incredibles sequel, should the story suffice.
-Over the years, he mentioned its possibility in interviews, and these suspicions were confirmed when an official sequel was announced in 2014.
+Over the years, Bird mentioned the possibility of an Incredibles sequel in interviews.
+An official sequel was announced in 2014.
 Bird began writing its screenplay in earnest the next year; he attempted to distinguish the script from the breadth of superhero-related content released since the first film, focusing on the family dynamic rather than the superhero genre.
 The story follows the Incredibles as they try to restore the public's trust in superheroes while balancing their family life, only to combat a new foe who seeks to turn the populace against all superheroes.
 Though scheduled for release on June 21, 2019, the film was completed on an accelerated production schedule, as it was farther ahead in production than Toy Story 4, which required more development and was later released on that day; the two simply swapped years, with Incredibles 2 debuting in theaters on June 15, 2018.
-Giacchano returned to compose the score.
+Giacchino returned to compose the score.

-Incredibles 2 was a smash hit for Disney/Pixar: it made $182.7 million in its opening weekend, setting the record for best debut for an animated film, and grossed over $1.2 billion worldwide, making it the second-highest-grossing animated film in general, the highest-grossing Pixar film, and the fourth-highest-grossing film of the year.
+Incredibles 2 made $182.7 million in its opening weekend, setting the record for best debut for an animated film, and grossed over $1.2 billion worldwide, making it the second-highest-grossing animated film at the time, the highest-grossing Pixar film, and the fourth-highest-grossing film of the year.
 Incredibles 2 was named by the National Board of Review as the Best Animated Film of 2018.
 The film was nominated for Best Animated Feature at the 76th Golden Globe Awards and 91st Academy Awards, but lost both awards to Spider-Man: Into the Spider-Verse.

-Recent events (2019–present)

 Bird has expressed interest in developing an animated Western or horror film.
-In 2019, Bird announced he was developing an original musical film that would include music by frequent collaborator Michael Giacchino and contain about 20 minutes of animation in it.
-In 2022, it was announced that Bird had signed a deal with Skydance the previous year to revive his long-dormant project Ray Gunn and reassembled frequent collaborators Michael Giacchino, Teddy Newton, Tony Fucile, Darren T. Holmes and Jeffrey Lynch for the film.
+However, Bird returned to revive his long-dormant project Ray Gunn at Warner Bros.
+Feature Animation before he was approached by John Lasseter to produce it for Skydance.
+In 2022, it was announced that Bird had signed a deal with Skydance the previous year and reassembled frequent collaborators Michael Giacchino, Teddy Newton, Tony Fucile, Darren T. Holmes, and Jeffrey Lynch for the film.
+According to The Hollywood Reporter, the presumptive production costs were estimated to be $150 million.
+This resulted in Skydance leaving its distributor deal with Apple TV+, in which they later partnered with Netflix.

+In August 2024, at the D23 Expo, Pixar chief creative officer Pete Docter announced Incredibles 3 was in development, with Bird returning.
+Bird will return to write and executive produce Incredibles 3 but would not direct due to commitments to Ray Gunn.
+Peter Sohn was chosen by Bird and Docter to direct the film in Bird's place.